Czzzech/aulinks/README.md

 Only admin can invite new member.
 You can do nothing without invitation.

+Only admin can see dayside link to see code. http://perevozniy.000webhostapp.com/dayside/

 To implement project on your server you must do next:
 1. Configure back/config/web.php - emailer;
 2. Configure back/config/db.php - database;